 CPCSC Level 1 Readiness: What Canadian Defence Suppliers Need to Do Before Attesting

-A practical readiness guide for CPCSC Level 1: define scope, map Specified Information flows, walk the 13 controls, retain the right evidence, and lodge a defensible CanadaBuys attestation.
+A practical readiness guide for CPCSC Level 1: define scope, map Specified Information flows, walk the 13 controls, set organization-defined parameters, and retain proof.

 Our experts can help you implement these strategies in your organisation.
 Get a free consultation today.